How to Barbecue Perfect Medium Rare Filet Mignon

 Perfectly Grilled Filet Mignon

-I know some people like their meat well done, but, in my opinion, filet mignon should be served medium rare at 125 degrees.
+I know some people like their beef well done, but, in my opinion, filet mignon should be served medium rare at 125 degrees.
 It's best with a very simple presentation that lets its moist, fat-marbled taste stand out.

 Here is how to grill perfect filet mignon.